auwsmit/vim-spear/README.md

 let g:spear_save_on_change = 0

 " cycle with the previous/next maps
-let g:spear_next_prev_cycle = 0
+" when reaching start or end of list let g:spear_next_prev_cycle = 0

 " use floating window intead of split window